SAdams601/clojure-intro-plugin/README.md

 # clojure-intro-plugin

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin that catches thrown exceptions and reformats them to have more beginner friendly messages.

 ## Usage

-FIXME: Use this for user-level plugins:

-Put `[clojure-intro-plugin "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install clojure-intro-plugin 0.1.0-SNAPSHOT`.

-FIXME: Use this for project-level plugins:
+INSTALLATION:

 Put `[clojure-intro-plugin "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:
+To evaluate a Clojure file inside of your project :

     $ lein clojure-intro-plugin

 ## License